UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment

 In The EHRC submitted its shadow follow-up report in partnership with The Northern Ireland Human Rights Commission and the Scottish Human Rights Commission.

-The State must report on how it has implemented the remaining recommendations in its next periodic report, four years later.
-The UK Government is due to submit its next State report in May 2017.
+The State must report on how it has implemented the remaining recommendations in its next periodic report.

 The Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (CAT) has an optional protocol.
 Unlike other treaties, CAT's optional protocol is a UN treaty in its own right.
 The UK ratified the Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) in 2003.